CodeGeek6969/Python_projects/README.md

 [dice simulator]: This is a simple dice simulator where user can roll the dice and get the output.

+[shedular] : this is a simple notification program in python which will give notifation while the python script is running.

 Getting Started

 Clone this repository: